altwajre/hello-akka/resources/docs/06-streams/13-pipelining-and-parallelism/README.md

 - The reason is that there are more balance-merge steps in this pattern compared to the parallel pipelines.
 - This pattern rebalances after each step, while the previous pattern only balances at the entry point of the pipeline.
 - This only matters however if the processing time distribution has a large deviation.

-    [1] Roland’s reason for this seemingly suboptimal procedure is that he prefers the temperature of the second pan to be slightly lower than the first in order to achieve a more homogeneous result.